 An extremely thorough article by Nathan Grimm at Moz points out that Google and Amazon have different goals and metrics.
 Google wants searchers to have the best possible experience, so providing that at your website is key.
 Amazon, on the other hand, wants to sell products, so sales and conversion rates are likely to be key.
 He also points out that Google works with unstructured data, while Amazon structures data pretty firmly from the get-go.

-Many of the points Grimm makes about optimizing for Amazon are logical extrapolations about findability.
+Many of the points Grimm makes about optimizing for the Amazon search engine are logical extrapolations about findability.
 His experience shows that Amazon uses keywords much the same way other search engines do, and that following Amazon’s best practice guidelines (for images, for example) benefit search rankings.

 But there are also some significant differences.
 Amazon doesn’t care about duplicate content, and may not focus on quality of content either — though humans probably respond better to quality content, and sales do affect your rankings.